-The One health concept in his own words:
+The One Health concept in his own words:

 After practicing for 45 plus years, I now have a great opportunity to look back and reflect on the reasons I love my profession so much.
 It wasn’t just the adrenalin rush after performing a life saving surgery, or delivering a litter of puppies or kittens, or calming a pet owner at midnight because of an emergency, but it was the feeling of accomplishment in helping an animal and of course its owner.
 Yes the veterinarian is the “other family doctor” and my colleagues can attest to the comment often received, “I wish you were my doctor.”
 But I have always felt that I was only a very small part of what my colleagues had accomplished before me.
 Almost every major medical breakthrough in the last 100 years has been achieved by work with animals by veterinarians working side by side with human researchers.
 While there was no name for this cooperation, I always knew deep down inside that this is what “One Health” is all about.
 What is my small contribution?
 Speaking and writing to the public about zoonosis, the importance of annual pet examinations, and bringing awareness to emerging disease outbreaks which have triggered the realization that human, animal, and environment health are linked, are just a few.
 So doing my small part in raising awareness of the importance that veterinarians play in this collaborative effort now known as “One-Health,” is what I believe has allowed me to proudly say that I looked forward to getting up every day and making a difference in the lives of people and their pets.
 Thank you OCSA for including veterinarians in your outreach.
 If we can save one human life because of your efforts I have another reason to love my profession.

-Meet Dr. Ron DeHaven
+Dr. Ron DeHaven

 In honor of the 152nd annual American Veterinary Medical Association Convention that will convene in Boston from July 10-14, 2015, it is our very great honor to introduce you to One Health Champion Ron DeHaven, DVM.

-Meet Dr. Ron DeHaven, the Chief Executive Officer and Executive Vice President of the American Veterinary Medical Association (AVMA), where he serves over 86,500 members of the AVMA.
-He has been in this position since August 2007.
+Meet Dr. Ron DeHaven, the Chief Executive Officer and Executive Vice President of the American Veterinary Medical Association (AVMA), where he served over 86,500 members of the AVMA.
+He had been in this position since August 2007.
 Dr. DeHaven has more than two decades of experience with the United States Department of Agriculture’s (USDA) Animal Plant Health Inspection Service (APHIS) serving as the Administrator of the agency from 2004 to 2007.
 In that capacity he was responsible for 8,300 employees serving in 30 countries and an annual budget of $1.9 billion.
 He gained national prominence in 2003 and 2004 when bovine spongiform encephalopathy (mad cow disease) and H5N1 avian influenza were making national headlines.
 Dr. DeHaven was commissioned into the U.S. Army Veterinary Corps and served in the U.S. Army Reserves and National Guard, reaching the rank of Lieutenant Colonel and has received two Presidential Rank Awards for his leadership.
 He was honored by the AVMA for his veterinary contributions with the Meritorious Service Award in 2004.

 It was at the January 2013 Launch of OCSA’s Veterinary Outreach Program that Peter Weber, MS, CAE and former Executive Director of the Illinois State Veterinary Medical Association introduced the OCSA team to Dr. DeHaven.
 And since that time, we have had the honor and privilege to work with Dr. DeHaven on several One Health Initiatives including OCSA’s veterinary outreach program that also includes joint projects with students at accredited colleges of veterinary medicine in the United States and abroad.

-The One health concept in his own words:
+The One Health concept in his own words: